smallwat3r/pyavatar/README.md

   <a href="https://github.com/smallwat3r/pyavatar/blob/master/LICENSE" rel="nofollow"><img src="https://img.shields.io/badge/License-MIT-green.svg" style="max-width:100%;"></a>
 </p>

-This package allows the creation of simple user avatars that can be used in web-applications.
+This package creates simple user avatars that can be used in web-applications.
 Avatars are generated from the first letter of a given string input.

 ### Installation